 -Georges Benjamin, American Public Health Association

-The GROW AMERICA Act will improve safety on our nation’s roads, rails, and transit systems: The Act provides more than $7 billion over four years for the Department’s highway safety modes to improve safety for all system users, and additional funding through the Federal Highway Administration to make capital improvements to advance safety.
-The Act:
+The GROW AMERICA Act will improve safety on our nation’s roads, rails, and transit systems: The Act provides more than $10 billion over six years for the Department’s highway safety modes to improve safety for all system users, and additional funding through the Federal Highway Administration to make capital improvements to advance safety.

 - Allows the Department to be more engaged in motorcycle helmet policy discussions in the States;

 - Provides $7.4 billion to improve safety on local rural roads with too many deadly crashes;